dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.55/_index.md

 - Name changed to Engine Outcome Summary by Coder
 - New column Total Codes Assigned added
 - The column Added has been split into Added Text and Added Non- Text (which includes worksheet)
-- The column Direct will contain codes added via 3M™, but also suggested by FAE
+- The column Direct will contain codes added via Solventum™, but also suggested by FAE
 - The column Image has been split into Image (duplicate) and Image (non-duplicate)
 - The column Worksheet has been removed
 - The calulation of the column Score(now called Usage Score)